gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 If you've done *any* work with cross-compilation, you know that this is magic.

 Oh, and what about the speed now?
-Here is a full docker build with my real-life program (Rust + Go):
+Here is a full Docker build with my real-life program (Rust + Go):

 ```sh
 $ make docker-build
 Executed in    1.47 secs
 ```

 That time includes `cargo build --release`, `go build`, and `docker build`.
-Most of the time is spent copying the giant executable (around 72 MiB!) into the docker image since neither Rust nor Go are particularly good at producing small executables.
+Most of the time is spent copying the giant executable (around 72 MiB!) into the Docker image since neither Rust nor Go are particularly good at producing small executables.

 So, we want from ~100s to ~1s, roughly a 100x improvement.
 Pretty pretty good if you ask me.

-**My recommendation:**: Never build in docker if you can help it.
-Build locally and copy the one static executable into the docker image.
+**My recommendation:**: Never build in Docker if you can help it.
+Build locally and copy the one static executable into the Docker image.

 **My ask for the Go team**: None actually, they have done an amazing job on the build system to support this use-case, and on the documentation.